Revenue from Contracts with Customers

 Revenue recognition industry supplements

-Accompanying this In Depth is an initial release of industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard.
+In Depth is an initial release of industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard.